QuiltMC/rfcs/structure/0072-legal-team.md

 - Advising other teams on any legal issues that may arise
 - Answering questions and concerns from community members to the best of their ability
 - Writing guidelines on what changes to Quilt projects require legal verification and providing a process for this verification to happen
-- Write internal or public processes on how to handle requests
+- Writing internal or public processes on how to handle requests
 - Any other legal matter not explicitly listed in this document

 ## Legal Team Server

-To perform their activity, the team has a private server not viewable by any other team, for discussing problems needing the uttermost privacy.
+The Legal Team has a private server not viewable by any other team.
+This server may only be used for discussing problems which need the uttermost privacy.

 While this deviates from the usual observable approach that makes sure every team can be monitored by at least one other independent team, privacy is legally required to handle some matters, such as data privacy requests.